fuzionnz/nz.co.fuzion.extrafee/README.md

 ## Usage

 - Install the extension.
-- Navigate to "Administer >> CiviContribute >> Extrafee Settings" or /civicrm/extrafeesettings URL to set the percentage, optional 'processing fee' and message that needs to be applied on the total amount.
+- Navigate to "Administer >> CiviContribute >> Extrafee Settings" or /civicrm/extrafeesettings URL to set:
+  - Percentage.
+  - Optional 'processing fee'.
+  - Message that needs to be applied on the total amount.
+  - Optionally limit extra fee to pages which have specific payment processors.
 - Load any live contribution page or the event registration page.

-Currently, the additional fee will be applied to all the processors except Pay Later.
+Currently, the additional fee will be applied to all the processors on the page except Pay Later.
+If you specify the list of payment processors the extra fee will only be active on pages which have one or more of those processors enabled.

 ## Other solutions